fbpx

 Feedback can be given in several ways, and it’s essential to pay attention to which ones work best for your particular setting and environment.

-how to set up survey questions for mental health campaigns
+How to set up survey questions for mental health campaigns

 When creating mental health survey questions, consider its goals and audience.
 Campaign-related inquiries should yield useful data for campaign decisions.